rungalileo/galileo-golden-demo/README.md

 The app will be available at `http://localhost:8501`

+## Multi-Domain Support

+This demo supports **multiple domains** with automatic routing and separate Galileo projects per domain.
+The app automatically discovers all domains in the `domains/` directory and creates navigation pages for each.

+Each domain automatically gets its own Galileo project using the convention: `galileo-demo-{domain_name}` (e.g., `galileo-demo-finance`).
+You can optionally override this in the domain's `config.yaml`.

+**📖 For detailed multi-domain setup instructions, see [documentation/MULTI_DOMAIN_SETUP.md](documentation/MULTI_DOMAIN_SETUP.md)**

 ## How to Add a New Domain

 This demo code is designed to easily be extended to different domains, that way, SE's can spend less time writing code and more time focusing on how to display Galileo in the best light.

 Adding a new domain is straightforward - simply copy the existing finance domain structure and customize the components: